 The official website of the Karski Quartet: www.karskiquartet.com

 Bożena U. Zaremba is a bilingual essayist, interviewer, and translator.
-She is the Project Manager for the Jan Karski Educational Foundation.
+She is the Director of Programming for the Jan Karski Educational Foundation.

 Jarosław Śmietana (1951-2013) was a Polish jazz musician, composer, and teacher.